shivam-poniya/tailwind-RazorPay/README.md

-Tailwind-RazorPay Project
+Tailwind-RazorPay Frontend Project
 Project Demo

-Welcome to the Tailwind-RazorPay project repository!
-This project showcases a web application built using the Tailwind CSS framework and integrated with the RazorPay payment gateway.
-The project is deployed and accessible through the following link: View Demo
+Welcome to the Tailwind-RazorPay Frontend Project repository!
+This project showcases a frontend web application built using the Tailwind CSS framework.
+The project includes integration with the RazorPay payment gateway for a seamless checkout experience.
+The deployed project can be accessed through this link: View Demo.

 Table of Contents
 Introduction